nicl/ign/3/README.md

 So to get integer solutions we cannot simply use differentiation to solve for min values and then round.

 I have not yet found a solution to solving this problem.
-In either case, the favoured interpretation above seems more realistic scenario (we don't want really long license plate numbers!).
+In either case, the favoured interpretation above seems more realistic scenario (we generally prefer shorter license plates).

 A note of numbers in PHP
 ------------------------